adeo/mozaic-design-system/README.md

 # Adeo's Design System
+A `soon to be` modular design system that supports innovation and aims for productivity

 > ADEO - LMF - LMBR | Design System Team

 **Why:** The goal is to speed up the workflow of designers and developers by providing well designed, developed and documented visual components.